lacchain/rotation-validator/README.md

-# Rotation Validator
+# Rotation Mechanism for Validator Nodes

 This component is a client used to rotate the validator nodes in LACChain network.
-To know more about this solution, please check this [documentation](docs/Architecture.md).

 ## Prerequisites